oemebamo/PHPCoder/README.md

 * php 5.3.1

 ## Installing
-`git clone` or download this plugin to your Sublime Text "Packages" directory
+`git clone` or download and unzip this plugin in your Sublime Text "Packages" directory